balena-io/docs/pages/learn/manage/billing.md

 ## Frozen devices

-In the event that your balena invoices are overdue the devices within your org may be marked as Frozen.
-This means that these devices will continue to run their application containers normally, but you won't be able to perform any actions with these devices from the dashboard.
+In the event that your balena invoices are overdue, all devices under that organization in the balenaCloud dashboard may be "frozen".
+Frozen devices will continue to run their application containers as usual, but users will no longer be able to access or manage those devices from the dashboard until the overdue invoices are paid and the devices are unfrozen.
+Frozen devices are shown in the dashboard with a snoflake icon.

-Devices will automatically return to a normal state once all your pending ivoices have being paid.

-You can check if you have Unpaid invoices under your Org's billing section, in the left hand side menu.
-To settle the payment, update your billing details or contact out sales team at sales@balena.io
+Users can determine which invoices are overdue under their organization's billing page.
+To settle overdue payments, update your payment method or contact the sales team at sales@balena.io.